Crimson Tide Sports Network

-The Crimson Tide Sports Network (sometimes stylized as the CTSN) is the radio and television network of the University of Alabama Crimson Tide men's and women's sports teams.
-It consists of four television stations, two regional cable networks, and several radio stations throughout the state of Alabama, some of which serves small parts of surrounding states.
-This organization's headquarters are located in Tuscaloosa, Alabama.
+The Crimson Tide Sports Network (sometimes stylized as CTSN) is the radio and television network of the University of Alabama Crimson Tide men's and women's sports teams.
+Headquartered in Tuscaloosa, Alabama, the network airs programming on local stations throughout the Southeast as well as digitally through the Varsity Network and social media channels.

-It is operated through a joint venture between IMG College and Learfield Communications.
+CTSN is operated by Crimson Tide Sports Marketing through a partnership between the University of Alabama and Learfield.